 If the motor won’t start, don’t just keep pulling and pulling or wearing the battery down.
 Systematically think about what the problem is most likely to be and check those items first.
 Seriously, the vast majority of outboard problems are things that are pretty simple to overcome.

 I made this into a downloadable PDF, in case you’d like to print out a copy and laminate it or put it in a Ziploc to keep in the dinghy.
-Get the link here:
+Get it here: